pablodiste/data-store/README.md

 ## Roadmap

-- Add testing coverage.
+- Add additional testing coverage.
-- In-memory source of truth.
 - Improve CRUD solution, current one is naive, implement one with a working thread and a queue of updates.
 - Investigate automatic retries on error.
 - Helpers for pagination.